khushk21/Blockchain-Project/README.md

 Using the aforementioned user in the Bidding Phase above as an example of what to input during the Reveal Phase:

-- **Bid Values**: 1, 20
+- **Bid Values**: 5, 10
 - **Real Booleans**: True, False
-- **Secret Values**: secretvalue, secretvalue2
+- **Secret Values**: secretpswd, secretpswd2

-_Note that values MUST be inputted in the order that they were bidded in (ie. the bid value order should be 1, 20 instead of 20, 1)_
+_Note that values MUST be inputted in the order that they were bidded in (ie. the bid value order should be 5, 10 instead of 10, 5)_

 <a name="EndPhase"></a>